rachelmadang/tfcb-homework01/README.md

 ## Data

-Contains data from the 2013 and 2014 field seasons.
+Contains data collected during the 2013 and 2014 field seasons.

 > **Note**: Multiple versions are included in this repo.
 For those that demonstrate tidy data principles, see those with keyword *tidy* included in filename.